-Being a stepmom will most likely have some challenges.
+Being a stepmom is hard and will most likely have some challenges.
 With a divorce rate around 50 percent, it has many households finding themselves transitioning and learning to guide through a blended family.
+Here is some advice on being a stepmom, coming from one who is one.
 Follow these parenting tips on being a new stepmom to help guide you through the new transition.

 Before you agree to marry you need to really look at the whole picture.
 You are marrying this man and his children.
 You also have to remember the mom will always be in the picture as well in most cases.
 It is a lot to take on, but it can be so rewarding.

 Divorce can be really hard for kids, and it can take time for them to adjust to a new mother role in their lives.
 Just take it slow and know that as time passes things will get easier.

 Related post: Being An Every Other Weekend Parent